According to Alibaba founder Jack Ma, “Blockchain technology could change our world more than people imagine.”

 Smart contracts operate under a set of conditions that users agree to.
-When those conditions are met, the terms of a smart contract are automatically carried out.
+When these conditions are met, the terms of a smart contract are automatically executed.

-Thus, they allow for automated transactions based on predetermined conditions or triggering events.
+Thus, they enable automated transactions based on predetermined conditions or triggering events.

-Canya, a service multi seller ecommerce marketplace platform, implements smart contracts to track transactions, monthly subscriptions, and agreements between marketplace sellers and consumers.
+Canya, an e-commerce marketplace platform for services with multiple sellers, implements smart contracts to track transactions, monthly subscriptions, and agreements between marketplace sellers and consumers.

-Smart contracts help to resolve possible disputes in the online multi seller marketplace:
+Smart contracts help resolve potential disputes in the online multi-seller marketplace:

 Besides the payment, the set of conditions in a smart contract can be anything.

-The decentralized nature of blockchain implies the following features on an multi seller marketplace system:
+The decentralized nature of the blockchain implies the following features in a multi-seller marketplace system:

-- nothing is stored at a central location;
+- nothing is stored in a central location;

-- all data is copied and spread across a network of computers;
+- all data is copied and distributed across a network of computers;

 - whenever a new block is added to the blockchain, every computer on the network updates its blockchain to reflect the change;

-- in case of a hacker attack, only a single copy of information would be compromised.
+- in case of a hacker attack, only a single copy of the information would be compromised.

 OpenBazaar is letting sellers set their own conditions:

-However, since the blockchain provides the ability to trace every transaction, it enables improved order fulfillment traceability: each step in the order fulfilling process adds a new block to the chain with the time when the action was performed.
+However, since the blockchain provides the ability to track every transaction, it enables the traceability of order fulfillment: each step in the order fulfillment process adds a new block to the chain with the time at which the action was performed.

 Thus, if a dispute arises, a trusted third party is needed:

-- the marketplace consumers agree on a mediator in advance, it can be the blockchain marketplace owners or any individual in the network;
+- marketplace consumers agree in advance on a mediator, which can be the blockchain marketplace owners or any individual in the network;

-- a mediator receives keys to decrypt messages between the consumer and the seller;
+- an intermediary is given keys to decrypt messages between the consumer and the seller;

-- if a dispute arises, a mediator decrypts the contract and works with both parties to resolve the situation.
+- if a dispute arises, the intermediary decrypts the contract and works with both parties to resolve the situation.

 OpenBazaar recommendations on choosing a moderator: